 Govt mulls recurring gold deposit scheme

-Sources said the government had reduced imports of over 10 tonnes of through several tranches of the sovereign bond scheme and the recurring deposit scheme would accommodate investors who could not afford the Rs 3,000 for 1 gm of gold, the minimum investment in the bond.
+Sources said the government had reduced imports of over 10 tonnes of gold through several tranches of the sovereign gold bond scheme and the recurring deposit scheme would accommodate investors who could not afford the Rs 3,000 for 1 gm of gold, the minimum investment in the bond.

-Every tranche of bonds, in contrast, matures after eight years and investors can sell the bonds on stock exchanges.
+Every tranche of gold bonds, in contrast, matures after eight years and investors can sell the bonds on stock exchanges.

 My view: